kcanfixit/soc-core-skills/README.md

 This repository contains information created and collected while completing and researching Antisyphon Training's Pay-What-You-Can Course course: **SOC Core Skills with John Strand of Black Hills Information Security**

 ## **Course Description:**
-SOC Core Skills w/John Strand is a 16-hour, interactive, livestreaming information security training course that covers the core security skills all Security Operation Center (SOC) analysts should have, and all BHIS SOC team members need to have as a part of their training.
+SOC Core Skills w/ John Strand is a 16-hour, interactive, livestreaming information security training course that covers the core security skills all Security Operation Center (SOC) analysts should have, and all BHIS SOC team members need to have as a part of their training.
+The live stream class is held via Zoom with Discord for resources, help, and communication with the instructor, staff, and attendees.
+Live training is recorded and available for six months after training.

 ## **Things To Do:**
-* Hear From the Instructor, John Strand: https://youtu.be/Zvo4xdm5Sw0
+* Hear From the Instructor, *John Strand*: https://youtu.be/Zvo4xdm5Sw0
 * Read More About This Class @ Antisyphon Training: https://www.antisyphontraining.com/soc-core-skills-w-john-strand
 * View the Live Training Schedule: https://www.antisyphontraining.com/soc-core-skills-w-john-strand/#live-schedule
 * Cool GitHub with *tons* of resource links an attendee collected during the 2020 Wild West Hackin' Fest (WWHF) version of this course: https://github.com/mildlytested/Wild-West---SOC-Core-Skills---Notes